danifunker/PiEmuCD/README.md

 Since finding this project, I have the following todos:
 - Mount Bin/Cue files to support CDDA
 - Figure out a way to copy ISOs over the network
-- Create a web interface to manage which disc image is loaded

 ## Strech goal:
 Maybe create a method to change the ISO through a DOS program or TSR (I have no experience with this though)